 Q: What if I was partially at fault for the accident?

 You may bear some responsibility for the accident, which may reduce your eventual recovery.
-For example, if you were 50% at fault, your recovery may be reduced by 50%.
+States generally follow 3 types of contributory and comparative negligence laws.

 Q: As a pedestrian, what duty is placed upon me to avoid accidents?